dsc-courses/dsc10-2022-fa/debugging.md

 ### Why does `grader.check_all()` fail, if all previous tests passed?

 This can happen if you "overwrite" a variable that is used in a question.
-For instance, if Question 1 asks you to store your answer in a variable named foo, and later on in the notebook you change the value of foo, you'll see the test after Question 1 pass, but the test at the end of the notebook fail.
-Make sure to rename later instances of that variable so you're not overwriting it.
+For instance, if Question 1 asks you to store your answer in a variable named `stat`, and later on in the notebook you change the value of `stat`, you'll see the test after Question 1 pass, but the test at the end of the notebook fail.
+Make sure to avoid using the same variable name for more than one purpose.

 ### Why does a notebook test fail now, when it passed before and I didn’t change my code?

 You probably ran your notebook out of order.
-Re-run previous cells.
+Re-run all previous cells in order, which is how your code will be graded.

 ### Why did a Gradescope test fail, when all the notebook's tests passed?